danyspin97/rinstall/README.md

 ## Usage

+If the project has an `install.yml` file present, either in the root directory or in the `.package` directory, it supports installation via **rinstall**.

-In a project with the `install.yml` file present, run the following command as root to perform a system-wide installation:
+Run the following command as root to perform a system-wide installation:

 ```
 # rinstall